gammam/time-analyser/replit.md

 ### Gamification System

 The system includes **Weekly Challenges** generated based on a user's weakest scoring criteria, with real-time progress tracking.
 An **Achievement System** allows users to unlock badges, track streaks, and level up.

+### JIRA Integration Configuration

+**Per-User Credentials**: Each user can configure their own JIRA credentials in the Settings page:
+- **Atlassian Email**: User's JIRA account email
+- **Atlassian URL**: User's JIRA instance URL (e.g., https://company.atlassian.net)
+- **API Token**: Personal API token from Atlassian (securely stored, never exposed)
+- **JQL Query**: Custom query to filter which tasks to sync (optional)

+**Fallback Behavior**: If user credentials are not configured, the system falls back to environment variables (`JIRA_EMAIL`, `JIRA_API_TOKEN`, `JIRA_HOST`, `JIRA_JQL_QUERY`) for backward compatibility.

+**Security Features**:
+- API tokens are stored in database but never returned in API responses
+- GET `/api/settings` returns `hasJiraCredentials` boolean instead of the token
+- Password input field clears after save for additional security
+- Empty strings are converted to null, allowing users to clear credentials and revert to env-based defaults

 ## External Dependencies